How to Buy and Sell Sports Cards and Memorabilia Locally

 Personally, I have had more success using Facebook Marketplace to sell compared to the other two.
 With the identical listings on both, I have sold three items thanks to Marketplace and only one via Letgo.
 Between those sales, I’ve netted a little over $100 within a two week span!
 I’ve used OfferUp almost exclusively as a deal finder, but plan to expand to that as a selling method as well.
 Both OfferUp and Facebook Marketplace let you create your listing in its entirety, leading to a more effective listing.

 When navigating OfferUp, Letgo, and Facebook Marketplace, it can be tough to find the best deals through all the overpriced listings.
 Unfortunately, there is not a specific category for sports collectibles.
 Thanks to the aforementioned search feature on each, however, it can be easier to sort through than you would think.
-Keywords such as “auto”, “autograph”, “signed”, “COA”, and so on, can help you find plenty of collectables faster than hours of scrolling would.
+Keywords such as “auto”, “autograph”, “signed”, “COA” can help you find plenty of collectables faster than hours of scrolling would.
 Don’t limit yourself when you search, try any possible word or combination of words that you can think of.
 Search for “cards” or “football”, “baseballs” or “memorabilia”, you never know what you might find.

 Once you’re versed in navigating these outlets, it’s time to dive in on some deals.
 I’ve made a trade and two decent purchases so far, with a few others in the works as of this moment.
 I was able to pick up a 2000 Tom Brady Bowman Chrome rookie and a 2005 Aaron Rodgers Upper Deck Debut Ink rookie autograph at a steal of $275, talking the seller down from his listing of $500 between the two.
 Next, I managed to get a framed piece featuring a CD and cover both signed by The Fray for only $20.
 Most recently, I was successful in working a fantastic trade for a Mike Trout 2011 Topps Update rookie graded PSA 9, a deal which was heavily in my favor!
 Plenty of great deals to be found when you know what you’re looking at.